Nikon D5 vs D7500

 It is notable that the D7500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D5 does not offer wifi capability.
+In contrast, the D5 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D5 (unlike the D7500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D7500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D5 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D5 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D5 Manual (free pdf) or the online Nikon D7500 Manual.

 So what conclusions can be drawn?
 Is the Nikon D5 better than the Nikon D7500 or vice versa?
 The listing below highlights the relative strengths of the two models.